AGM Battery State of Charge

 AGM Under-Load Voltage

-An AGM battery State of Charge can also be determined using its under-load voltage, which is the value while the battery is connected to a load.
+An AGM battery’s State of Charge can also be determined using its under-load voltage, which is the value while the lithium phosphate is connected to a load.

 The under-load voltage has the advantage of stabilizing quickly and allowing online State of Charge assessment while the battery is in operation — no hours of waiting required.
 The disadvantage is that an absorbent glass fiber battery does not have a sole under-load voltage; instead, the under-load voltage varies depending on the load level.

-The chart upward illustrates the average under-load voltages for a 12V absorbent glass fiber mat battery at various State of Charges.
-For the reason that manufacturer data on under-load voltages is often confined to the last discharge voltage, the voltages in the chart are solely dependent on my own measurements (FDV, see below).
+The chart upward illustrates the average under-load voltages for a 12V absorbent glass fiber mat battery at the various States of Charge.
+For the reason manufacturer data on under-load voltages is often confined to the last discharge voltage, the voltages in the chart are solely dependent on my own measurements (FDV, see below).
 There are two load levels: a light discharge rate of 0.01C and a medium discharge rate of 0.1C.
 Divide or multiply the listed voltages by two for 6V and 24V AGM batteries.

 On the table, there are some notes that to calculate the State of Charge, you must first determine the load current and convert it to a C-rate.
 Before measuring, the load should be stable for roughly 20 minutes for 10 minutes and 0.01C light loads for 0.1C medium loads.